KairosFaith/Anopia-Engine/README.md

 ### LayerMag
 * For loop sounds that are meant to be played simultaneously, You can easily instantiate an array of `anSourcerer`s in runtime (you do not use `anDriver`).

+<br/>Add an array of `anSourcerer` in your MonoBehaviour script
-<br/>Simply assign an audio clip and the audio source prefab that is used to play it.<br/>
+<br/>In the `anLayerMag` Simply assign an audio clip and the audio source prefab that is used to play it.
+<br/>Use `anCore.SetLayers(MonoBehaviour host, string SoundID, AudioMixerGroup output)` to instantiate all the prefabs in runtime.
-All runtime adjustments are done using your own gameplay scripts.
+<br/>All runtime adjustments are done using your own gameplay scripts.
 # Dynamic Music System
 ## Synchro Event System
 The Synchro synchronises all music beats and events to the (AudioSettings.dspTime)[https://docs.unity3d.com/ScriptReference/AudioSettings-dspTime.html].